 Consider the Age of Your Tires

-The general rule of the thumb when it comes to motorcycle tire age is to change your tires once they’re five years old from the date of manufacture.
+The general rule of the thumb when it comes to understanding: how long motorcycle tires are good for is to know your motorcycle tire age and to change your tires once they're five years old from the date of manufacture.
 However, with good maintenance and regular checks at a professional motorcycle shop, they can last a bit longer.
-Look out for cuts and punctures and loss of pressure too soon as it could be a sign of a worn out bead.
+Look out for cuts, punctures, and loss of pressure too soon, as it could be a sign of a worn-out bead.

 Shop Motorcycle Tires

 Keep in mind that advances in technology are making motorcycle tires even greater, and there may be a whole new level of performance in new tires that you have never experienced with the older tires you have on your motorcycle.
-So, how old can motorcycle tires be and still be safe?
+So, how long are motorcycle tires good for and still be safe?
 At least five years is an ideal answer but with good tire maintenance and regular inspections.
+Keep in mind the motorcycle tire expiration date and consider the usability too.
 Great tires not only offer a more planted feel on the road but also improve your riding confidence.

 If you’re looking to buy new motorcycle tires for your V-twin cruiser motorcycle, you’re in the right place at West End Motorsports.
 We also sell a wide range of V-twin cruiser custom parts and accessories that you can install yourself.
 Visit our online store or contact us to learn more.